 (1) The due payment of moneys payable by the Treasurer under a guarantee given under section 17 is guaranteed by the State.

-(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(3) The Treasurer is to cause to be credited to the Consolidated Fund any amount received or recovered in respect of any payment made by the Treasurer under a guarantee given under section 17.
+(3) The Treasurer is to cause to be credited to the Consolidated Account any amount received or recovered in respect of any payment made by the Treasurer under a guarantee given under section 17.

+[Section 18 amended by No. 77 of 2006 s.
+4 and 5(1).]

-19. Application of Financial Administration and Audit Act 1985
+19. Application of Financial Management Act 2006 and General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to and in respect of the department and the Account.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the department and the Account.

+[Section 19 amended by No. 77 of 2006 s.
+17.]

 Part 6 — Western Australian Technology and Industry Advisory Council

 20. Continuation of Council